 Wesley himself cautioned against preaching this experience to believers who were not pressing on toward the goal of spiritual maturity mentioned in Philippians 3:14.

 Entire sanctification builds on a certain measure of spiritual maturity, so in most believers, there is a gradual leading up to it.
-However, since entire sanctification is also death to sin, there is a noticeable crisis or instant in which the experience takes place.
+However, since entire sanctification is also death to sin, there is a noticeable crisis or instant in which the experience occurs.

 Some people say they can point to more than one occasion when this death occurred.
 However, Wesley compared death to sin with physical death.
 A person may be dying for some time, but there is an instant when life ceases.
 Likewise, a person may be gradually dying to sin and becoming more Christlike over a long period of time.
 Wesley and others would say there does come a point when death finally happens, and the believer may be said to be dead to the power of sin.